This post may contain affiliate links. Please read our disclosure policy.

 How to Make Instant Pot Mashed Potatoes

-- Cook the potatoes: Add the potatoes, water, and a few generous pinches of salt to the Instant Pot.
-Lock the lid in place, then set to manual, high, and 10 minutes cook time.
+- Cook the potatoes: Add the potatoes, water, and a few generous pinches of salt to an Instant Pot.
+Lock the lid in place, then set the device to manual, high, and 10 minutes of cook time.

 - Mash the potatoes: When the timer goes off, turn the valve to “quick release.”
-Drain off any water, then transfer the potatoes to a large mixing bowl.
-Mash the potatoes with a potato masher until they’re smooth, with few to no lumps (depending on your preferences).
+Drain off any water.
+Then, transfer the potatoes to a large mixing bowl.
+Mash the potatoes with a potato masher until they’re smooth, with few to no lumps.

 Serving Suggestions